 Manufacturers Are Dictating Tomorrow’s Trends.

 Manufacturers, like Karndean are making more durable, photographically real products in high-quality laminate and vinyl.
-Real wood flooring, like Canadian pre-finished hardwood flooring from Vintage Flooring continues to be a great choice and investment for the home.
+Real wood flooring, like Canadian pre-finished hardwood flooring from Vintage Flooring, continues to be a great choice and investment for the home.

 We Can See the Future, Clearly.

-We crave access to the outdoors so glassed-in sunrooms, screened in porches and balconies or loggias that invite seating and cooking outdoors will grow in popularity.
+We crave access to the outdoors so glassed-in sunrooms, screened-in porches and balconies or loggias that invite seating and cooking outdoors will grow in popularity.
 Outdoor kitchens are here to stay.
-Nana Wall Systems aren’t just for California climate, they give us uncompromising backyard views and access year round, anywhere.
+Nana Wall Systems aren’t just for California climate, they give us uncompromising backyard views and access year-round, anywhere.

 Generally, today’s housing trend is to live in what suits our lifestyle.
 Why invest in the extra square footage if it doesn’t work for you?
-If it’s not big enough, or flexible enough, think about renovation.
+If it’s not big enough, or flexible enough, think about a renovation.
 Improving what we have for the long term is right on trend today.
 For more information on renovation, contact Jane Lockhart Interior Design!